Vinegar, salt, baking soda, hydrogen peroxide, olive oil and 20 Mule Team Borax

 Both hydrogen peroxide and vinegar, the first an oxidant while the second an anti-oxidant, can be used as a natural deodorant, with antibacterial effects.

 Vinegar can help remove bacteria and pesticide residues from fruits and veggies.
 Mix three parts water to one part white vinegar, and dispense in a spray bottle.
 Then rinse with water.
-The site claims the wash kills 98% of bacteria on produce.
+This wash kills 98% of bacteria on produce.
+Dampen a paper towel in white vinegar and wrap it around hard cheese to prevent mold spores from forming.

 Vinegar can be used as a solvent to dissolve many common adhesives.